 When Can Children With Cerebral Palsy Start Special Education Services?

-The government provides special education services to disabled children beginning at age 2 and ending at age 21.
+The government provides special education services to disabled children beginning at the age of onset and ending at age 22.
 Each child is mandated to have a specialized and individualized education to help them thrive and learn.

-Up to 2 years of age, children are allowed an Individualized Family Service Plan (FSP).
-Generally, an FSP is created by gathering information from the child’s physicians and parents in order to make an individualized plan for each child’s needs.
+From birth to three years old an Individualized Family Service Plan (FSP) can be created for a child.
+Generally, an FSP is developed by gathering information from the child’s physicians and parents in order to make an individualized plan for each child’s needs.

-Once a child turns three, and Individualized Education Plan (IEP) is typically created by special education teachers, counselors, and disability specialists.
+Once a child turns three, and Individualized Education Plan (IEP) is typically created by special education teachers, counselors, and disability specialists in conjunction with parents.
+It is a collaborative and ongoing process.
 Once an IEP is complete, it should have an in-depth, specialized education plan for the child.

 Most IEPs should include (if needed) physical therapy, counseling, special education assistance, assistive technology, transportation services, and more.

-Once the child reaches adulthood, a Transition Into Adulthood is created, which will cover educational assistance until the age of 21, while focusing on vocational training.
+Once the child reaches adulthood, a Transition Into Adulthood is created, which will cover educational assistance until the age of 22, while focusing on vocational training.
+This transition planning should begin around the age of 14.

 Nutrition While in School